Registration for Oxford 2019 will open on October 22, 2018.

-In the morning, Oxford faculty will lead a selection of seminars; in the afternoons, we will visit historic landmarks and throughout the district, and enjoy a series of lectures given by the University of Oxford faculty and invited guests.
-We will also travel to Stratford-upon- Avon for an exemplary performance by the Royal Shakespeare Company.
+In the morning, Oxford faculty will lead a selection of seminars; in the afternoons, we will visit historic landmarks and throughout the district, and engage in a series of lectures given by the University of Oxford faculty and invited guests.
+We will also travel to Stratford-upon-Avon for a performance of Shakespeare’s romantic comedy As You Like It by the Royal Shakespeare Company.

 Dr. Angus McFadzean is from Aberdeen, Scotland.
 He studied literature at Glasgow and Edinburgh Universities, obtaining a DPhil in the novels of James Joyce at Wadham College, University of Oxford.
 He currently teaches undergraduates as a sessional tutor at various Oxford colleges and summer schools with Oxford University Department of Continuing Education.